recoveryplus/recoveryplus.github.io/step-2.md

 In order to let go and change our beliefs, we have to first have to admit that our beliefs have only got us so far.

 ### Q1) What are your beliefs about:
-- i) Yourself?
-Are you worthless?
+- i) Yourself: Are you worthless?
 Are you unloveable?
 Are you not good enough?
 Are you unattractive?

-- ii) The meaning of your life?
-Do you believe there is no meaning?
+- ii) The meaning of your life: Do you believe there is no meaning?
 Is your life meaningless?

 - iii) Death?
-Is there an after-life?
-Is there darkness for all eternity?
+Is there an after-life: Is there darkness for all eternity?

-- iv) The world and other people?
-Are all people selfish?
+- iv) The world and other people: Are all people selfish?
 Are all people bad?
 Is the world cruel and unforgiving?

-- v) There being a 'Higher Power'?
+- v) There being a higher power: Does one exist for you?
 Are they cruel?
 Can they provide for you?
 Are they out to get you?
+Can good things happen by 'accident'?
+Are there such things as miracles?

 ### Q2) Beliefs determine our decision making, thinking, feelings and actions.
 For each belief in Q1, write about how these beliefs make you:
 - i) Make decisions